 The bachelor of science degree in Human Development and Family Studies helps to prepare students for careers in a wide range of human services with many different groups of people and many different kinds of families.
 Graduates tell us that the major has prepared them well for the workplace.
 They are generalists who can see the big picture, but they also have the conceptual and people skills that help them succeed in their careers.

-Each student must complete an internship in the final semester.
+We offer many flexible, engaging opportunities for practical experience and training that prepare students for a wide array of career opportunities.
+Students can complete both a practicum and an internship during the program.
 This 480-hour, 8-credit internship provides a culminating experience requiring the student to use knowledge and skills gained throughout the course of study.

-In preparation for the internship, students must carry out service projects for local human service agencies; this preparation and the actual internship provide a student with much practical experience and allow exploration of possible career directions.
+In preparation for the internship, students carry out service projects for local human service agencies; this preparation and the internship provide a student with practical experience and allows exploration of possible career directions.
 Many students have returned from their internships with offers of employment after graduation.